ImmutableSoft/AutoLM/README.md

 ## Building with Visual Studio

-Open the solution file AutoLM.sln, select the build type (x86 or x64) and rebuild the solution.
+Open the solution file AutoLM.sln, select the build type (x86 or x64) and configuration (Debug or Release) and rebuild the solution.

 ## Building for Unix